 8. Basilica di San Clemente

 This church looks unassuming from the outside.
-On the ground level you’ll see a basilica from the 12th century, but what you can’t see is that this basilica was build on top of one from the 4th century.
-Even crazier, that basilica was build on a Roman temple from the 2nd century.
+On the ground level you’ll see a basilica from the 12th century, but what you can’t see is that this basilica was built on top of one from the 4th century.
+Even crazier, that basilica was built on a Roman temple from the 2nd century.
 And yes, you get to go deeper and deeper underground to visit all three.
 I recommend booking a tour of this church because there is so much interesting information that is not obvious just by walking through.

 9. Piazza Navona

 Piazza Navona is a square in Rome with noteworthy monuments including the Fountain of Neptune and Bernini’s Fontana dei Quattro Fiumi.
 This a great spot to stop and rest for a bit.
 The piazza is also known for its street performers.